Wondering what is a sinking fund? I’ve got the answer!

 Do you use sinking funds in your budget??
 If you don’t use them yet, I strongly suggest beginning immediately!
 They have enabled me to save up for the things we want, and the things we need; and they allow me to enjoy spending GUILT FREE.
-I’ve realized recently that a lot of people don’t even know what a sinking fund is, so today I am explaining all the nitty gritty details!
+Seriously, the best!

 What is a Sinking Fund?